shiffman/shiffman.net/teaching/a2z/analysis/index.md

 TF-IDF has two components.
 Term frequency is one that we are already quite familiar with.
 How frequent is a given term in a document?
 This is exactly what we calculated in the concordance.
 We could stop here and say that keyword generation is: "The words that appear most frequently are most important in a document."
 While there is some merit to this idea, what we'll see is that the most frequent words are just the words that appear frequently in all text: junk words like 'to', 'a', 'and', 'you', 'me', etc.  [Ironically, these junk words are actually the key to unlocking a world of information about a particular text](http://secretlifeofpronouns.com/).
 Nevertheless, these are clearly not related to a document's subject matter as keywords.

 TF-IDF takes a different approach.
 Yes, a word that appears frequently in a document (TF) is one key indicator.
-But adding in another indicator IDF -- is it a word that rarely appears in other documents (inverse document frequency) -- is also key.
-This is how TF-IDF is computed.
-Let's take a wikipedia article about rainbows.
+But adding in another indicator such as inverse document frequency (is it a word that rarely appears in other documents?) takes the junk words out of the equation  Let's consider a wikipedia article about rainbows.
 Here are some of the counts:

 ```
 the:      16